yoonhyejin/datahub-project-forked/docs/dev-guides/tutorials/adding-ownerships.md

     log.info(f"Owner {owner_to_add} already exists, omitting write")
 ```

-### Add Ownerships With GraphQL
+## Add Ownerships With GraphQL

-There are several ways to do it with GraphQL : GraphQL Explorer, HTTP CURL, Postman or GraphQL SDKs.
+### GraphQL Explorer

-#### GraphQL Explorer
+GraphQL Explorer is the fastest way to experiment with GraphQL without any dependancies.
 Navigate to GraphQL Explorer (`http://localhost:9002/api/graphiql`) and run the following query.

 ```python